sucho-archiving/sucho-archiving.github.io/browsertrix.md

 * `url:` this is just the base URL in the SUCHO spreadsheet for the URL you're scraping
 * `include:` this is a little tricky, but all you need to do is reconfigure the collection URL with some new syntax to ensure the webcrawler captures subdomains.
 It starts with `.*\.` and then the first part of your URL.
 Instead of a dot between the parts of your URL path, it should be `\.` So *http://archangel.kiev.ua* becomes `include: .*\.archangel\.kiev\.ua/`

 Save the YAML file as `crawl-config.yaml` somewhere easy to navigate to on your computer -- on a Mac, the Documents folder is a good one.

-You wil need to be able to change your directory using the command line to where your *crawl-config.yaml* file is saved on your computer to run the Docker command from that directory when you crawl the site.
+You will need to be able to change your directory using the command line to where your *crawl-config.yaml* file is saved on your computer to run the Docker command from that directory when you crawl the site.

-**Note**: If you encounter errors relating to absolute paths, directories, or other errors, you may need to double check where you placed your config file, and how you are directing browsertrix to find it.

 ## Starting to crawl the site
 Open up the command line again, if you closed it before.